leesera/optee_android_manifest/README.md

 # Hikey R-LCR + OP-TEE manifest

-This repository contains patches, local manifest files and scripts that can be used to build a Hikey R-LCR build that includes OP-TEE feature with AOSP 4.4 kernel.
+This repository contains local manifest files that can be used to build a Hikey R-LCR build that includes OP-TEE feature with AOSP 4.4 kernel.

 To use OPTEE with AOSP master for Hikey, please check instructions [HERE][3]